Jiaming0906/Chihiro/README.md

-Easy to use Discord Bot
+Easy to use Discord Bot.
 Run `node .\index.js` to run bot